galiacheng/weblogic-aks-hci/README.md

 Now you have token to access the AKS cluster.
 Copy the token to a file, make sure the string is one line string, you may have to remove the new lines manually.

-Open Azure Arc-enabled AKS cluster, input the token to sign in the cluster.
+You can access the AKS cluster from Azure portal, open the Azure Arc-enabled AKS cluster, input the token to sign in the cluster.

 ![Sign in AKS cluster](resources/screenshot-sign-in-aks-cluster.png)

-You should be able to access the AKS resource from Azure portal.
+You should be able to access the AKS resource.

 ![Sign in AKS cluster](resources/screenshot-aks-namespaces.png)